 Republicans agitated against this for years and now they want to keep it?

-Finally, the replacement bill does little to address rising health costs.
+Finally, the replacement bill does little to control rising health care costs.

 Conservatives have years argued for weakening licensing requirements, which would allow nurses to perform simple medical procedures, and creating a nationwide insurance market.
 Neither is in the Republican proposal.